 Fig 1 - Data Sets

-Transcriptome profiling data have been generated for human, worm, and fly across a variety of tissues, cell lines and developmental stages.
+Transcriptome profiling data have been generated for human, worm, and fly across a variety of tissues, cell lines, and developmental stages.
 The availability of these data sets for each organism is indicated by colored symbols next to the corresponding developmental stages and/or tissues.
 The symbol color represents organism (human: red, worm: green, fly: blue), whereas the shape represents different origins of the data set (circle: whole organism, square: tissues, triangle: cell line).
 Each symbol is followed by the number of data sets generated in that category.
-A detailed description of the complete data sets can be seen in Suppl.
+A detailed description of the complete data sets can be seen in the Suppl.

 Fig 2 - Summary Statistics for Protein-coding Genes

-All data in this figure is based on the GENCODE v10 annotation for human and on the modENCODE annotations generated for this paper for worm and fly.
-(A) (top) Number of bases in 5’ UTRs (5’), 3’ UTRs (3’), coding exons (C), and introns (I), in millions of bases (black, left) and as percentage of the genome (grey, right). (bottom) Number of mapped reads in the same categories as above, in millions of reads (black, left) and as percentage of the total number of mapped reads (grey, right).
+Summary statistics for the protein coding gene annotations.
+(A) (top) Number of bases in 5’ UTRs (5’), 3’ UTRs (3’), coding exons (C), and introns (I), in millions of bases (black) and as percentage of the genome (grey). (bottom) Number of mapped reads in the same categories as above, in millions of reads (black) and as percentage of the total number of mapped reads (grey).
 For both tables, relative fractions in each category are visualized in radar plots (right).
 (B) Distributions of key summary statistics; note that the x axes are in log scale.
-(C.) (left) Venn diagram of protein domains (from the Pfam database version 26.0, \{22127870}) present in annotated protein-coding genes in each species. (right) Shared domain combinations.
+(C.) (left) Venn diagram of protein domains (from the Pfam database version 26.0, \cite{22127870}) present in annotated protein-coding genes in each species. (right) Shared domain combinations.
+(For more information on domain combinations, see Fig S2a.)

-Fig 3 - Alternative Splicing in Human, Worm, and Fly
+Fig 3 - Alternative Splicing

 (A) Orthologous genes do not share the same exon/intron structure or alternative splicing.
 (B) Distribution of the number of isoforms per gene.
-(C) Comparison of the fraction of various alternative splicing events in human, worm, and fly.
-Skipped exons “SE”, retained introns “RI”, alternative 3' splice sites “A3SS”, alternative 5' splice sites “A5SS”, alternative first exons “AFE”, alternative last exons “ALE”, tandem 3' UTRs “TandemUTR”, coordinately skipped exons “CSE”, and mutually exclusive exons “MXE”.
-(D) Minor isoforms per species.
+(C) Comparison of the fraction of various alternative splicing event classes in human, worm, and fly -- skipped exons “SE”, retained introns “RI”, alternative 3' splice sites “A3SS”, alternative 5' splice sites “A5SS”, alternative first exons “AFE”, alternative last exons “ALE”, tandem 3' UTRs “TandemUTR”, coordinately skipped exons “CSE”, and mutually exclusive exons “MXE”.
+(D) Percent inclusion for different events per species.
+(Selected events are shown.
+All events are in the Fig S2f.)
 (E) Switch scores per species.
-(F) Conservation of switch score classes in human, worms, and flies.
+(See text for definition.)
+(F) Sequence conservation of intron-exon junctions in various switch-score groups in human, worms, and flies.

 Fig 4 - Pseudogenes